FLAIR-IISc/project-template/README.md

 The total page limit is 6 pages.
 You would lose 2 grades if your report is longer than that.
 References, appendices and some sections (wherever mentioned) do not count towards the page limit.

-The proposal stage should have:  abstract,  introduction,  related work, and sections corresponding to approach, experiments and results/progress made so far.
+The mid-term stage should have:  abstract,  introduction,  related work, and sections corresponding to approach, experiments and results/progress made so far.
 The specific names of sections are less important, but